TomSoderling/TomSoderling.github.io/_posts/2018-01-20-Use-all-the-space-on-iPhone-X.md

 # Mind the iPhone X Safe Areas

 The iPhone X is unique in that it features an all new on-screen home indicator bar in place of the physical home button, the "notch" sensor housing, and rounded screen corners.
-You'll want to check that your layouts "safe" and make sure that content isn’t being clipped by any of these device-specific features.
+You'll probably want to check that your layouts are "safe" and make sure that content isn’t being clipped by any of these device-specific features.

 See these Xamarin blog posts for [Xamarin.Forms apps](https://blog.xamarin.com/making-ios-11-even-easier-xamarin-forms/) and [iOS apps](https://blog.xamarin.com/updating-xamarin-ios-apps-for-the-iphone-x/)